RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

     }

-We can get even closer to the elif statement by taking advantage of the Javascript rule that a single statement does not need to be enclosed in curly braces.
+We can get even closer to the ``elif`` statement by taking advantage of the JavaScript rule that a single statement does not need to be enclosed in curly braces.
 Since the if is the only statement used in each else we can get away with the following.